anthfuller/F7-LAS/README.md

 © 2025 Anthony L. Fuller.
 All rights reserved.

-#### This work is created independently by the author and is not affiliated with, endorsed by, or associated with Microsoft or any other employer.
-Opinions and materials represent the author’s personal work.
+This project is created independently by the author and is **not affiliated with Microsoft or any employer**.
+All opinions, design patterns, and documentation reflect the author's personal work.